serge-rgb/milton/README.md

 How to Compile
 ==============

-Milton targets Windows, Linux and OSX for 64 bit machines.
+Milton targets Windows, Linux and OSX.
+64 bit is recommended but not necessary.

 Developed on: